Cuca (footballer, born 1963): Personal life

+Rape claims and conviction

+In 1987, while playing a tournament in Switzerland with Grêmio, Cuca and three other teammates (Eduardo Henrique Hamester, Henrique Arlindo Etges and Fernando Castoldi), were arrested for 28 days for allegedly raping a 13-year-old girl in a hotel room in Bern.
+Two of the players admitted to having sex with the girl, but claimed that the encounter was consensual and that they were unaware that she was underaged; Cuca and the other teammate denied participating.
+Forensic examination found traces of semen from Cuca and Eduardo on the girl's body, but no evidence of violence, and the four were released on bail and allowed to return to Brazil.
+Despite Cuca not being initially identified by the accuser as one of the offenders, he was convicted in absentia two years later by a Swiss court to 15 months imprisonment for "engaging in sexual act with a minor and coercion".
+The sentence was not served and expired in 2004.

+In 2023, the girl's attorney, Willi Egloff, said in an interview that the accuser did identify Cuca as one of the offenders.
+On 28 December of that year, his sentence was voided by the Swiss judicial system without a new judgement, after the judge Bettina Boschler deemed that his case in 1989 led to an "unfair veredict", and the Public Ministry alleged prescription of the crime and suggested the annulment of the sentence.

 Playing career

 Club

 Cuca started his career with Santa Cruz-RS after graduating with hometown side Pinheiros.
 He moved to Juventude in May 1985, and was a regular starter for the club until his transfer to Grêmio in July 1987.

 While at Grêmio, Cuca scored the decisive goal of the 1989 Copa do Brasil Final against Sport Recife.
 He moved abroad for the first time in his career in August 1990, spending six months at La Liga side Real Valladolid.

 Upon returning to Brazil, Cuca joined Grêmio's fierce rivals Internacional on loan.
 After struggling with injuries, he featured regularly for Palmeiras and Santos.

 Cuca was signed by Portuguesa ahead of the 1994 season on loan, but failed to impress.
 He subsequently represented Remo, Juventude and Chapecoense, retiring with the latter in 1996 at the age of 33.

 International

 Cuca played one game for the Brazilian national team on 27 February 1991, against Paraguay, at Morenão, Campo Grande.